fuchicorp/terraform-helm-chart/README.md

 cd ~/example-deployment
 ```

-Create `module.tf` to call the module on terraform registry, then customize it under data section by stating your custom values as your chart needed.
+Create `module.tf` to call the module on terraform registry, then customize it under the data section by stating your custom values as your chart needed.

 ```hcl
 module "helm_deploy" {